TeX: Pronunciation and spelling

+The name TeX is intended by its developer to be pronounced /tɛx/, with the final consonant of loch.
+The letters of the name are meant to represent the capital Greek letters tau, epsilon, and chi, as TeX is an abbreviation of τέχνη (ΤΕΧΝΗ technē), Greek for both "art" and "craft", which is also the root word of technical.
+English speakers often pronounce it /tɛk/, like the first syllable of technical.
+Knuth instructs that it be typeset with the "E" below the baseline and reduced spacing between the letters.
+This is done, as Knuth mentions in his TeXbook, to distinguish TeX from other system names such as TEX, the Text EXecutive processor (developed by Honeywell Information Systems).

+Syntax

 TeX commands commonly start with a backslash and are grouped with curly braces.
 Almost all of TeX's syntactic properties can be changed on the fly, which makes TeX input hard to parse by anything but TeX itself.
 TeX is a macro- and token-based language: many commands, including most user-defined ones, are expanded on the fly until only unexpandable tokens remain, which are then executed.
 Expansion itself is practically free from side effects.
 Tail recursion of macros takes no memory, and if-then-else constructs are available.
 This makes TeX a Turing-complete language even at the expansion level.
 The system can be divided into four levels: in the first, characters are read from the input file and assigned a category code (sometimes called "catcode", for short).
 Combinations of a backslash (actually, any character of category zero) followed by letters (characters of category 11) or a single other character are replaced by a control-sequence token.
 In this sense, this stage is like lexical analysis, although it does not form numbers from digits.
 In the next stage, expandable control sequences (such as conditionals or defined macros) are replaced by their replacement text.
 The input for the third stage is then a stream of characters (including the ones with special meaning) and unexpandable control sequences (typically assignments and visual commands).
 Here, the characters get assembled into a paragraph, and TeX's paragraph breaking algorithm works by optimizing breakpoints over the whole paragraph.
 The fourth stage breaks the vertical list of lines and other material into pages.